 When you can’t feel God’s presence, don’t panic.
 Let your prayers and your praise rise to the One who lives in your heart, night and day.
 You can’t escape His presence (Psalm 139).
 But then, why would you want to?

 My Personal Prayer for You

 Lord Jesus, still the lies when we wonder where You have gone.
-Instead, turn our hearts toward You and Your Word as we listen once again to the truths you want us to hear: Your presence is always with us, and we belong to You.
+Instead, turn our hearts toward You and Your Word as we listen once again to the truths you want us to hear: Your presence is always with us, and in us, and we belong to You.
 We are Your children.
-Thank You for Your presence, for pursuing us daily, and for loving us even when our emotions go awry.
+Thank You for Your presence, for pursuing us passionately, daily, and for loving us even when our emotions go awry.
 Your patience and long-suffering accompany Your faithfulness.
 Praise You, Jesus!

 You might also enjoy this post called Where Is God’s Presence When You Need it?